juliendargelos/rollup-plugin-emit-ejs/readme.md

 It is primarily meant to emit html files since it helps you to link bundled javascripts/stylesheets and includes a basic layout system, but it can deal with any file type.

-Unlike [rollup-plugin-bundle-html](https://github.com/haifeng2013/rollup-plugin-bundle-html), this plugin uses the [emitFile()](https://rollupjs.org/guide/en/#thisemitfileemittedfile-emittedchunk--emittedasset--string) plugin context method which allow other plugins to process the emitted files.
+Unlike [rollup-plugin-bundle-html](https://github.com/haifeng2013/rollup-plugin-bundle-html), this plugin uses the [emitFile()](https://rollupjs.org/guide/en/#thisemitfileemittedfile-emittedchunk--emittedasset--string) plugin context method which allow other plugins like [html-minifier](https://github.com/juliendargelos/rollup-plugin-html-minifier) to process the emitted files.

 ## Install